 The Early Years

 For Christmas 1948 his mother bought him a chemistry set which set him on his lifetime interest in chemistry.
 This was to be their last Christmas together as she died on 8 May 1949 when he was just 10 1/2 years old.
 He missed her dearly for the remainder of his life.
-Shortly after her death he undertook an examination for the local boys Grammar School exam, something, she had encouraged him to do.
+Shortly after her death he undertook the local boys Grammar School exam, something, she had encouraged him to do.
 She never got to see him be accepted.

 When he was called up for National Service he spoke to an ex Army Bandmaster who contacted the Royal Artillery Band.
 He undertook his training at Oswestry before being posted to the Royal Artillery Plymouth Band.
 He decided to do music professionally.
-When this band was disbanded he was transferred to the RA British Army Of the Rhine Band in Dortmund Germany and was fortunate to travel around Germany, Belgium, France, Holland, Norway, Sweden, Italy, and Switzerland.
+When this band was disbanded he was transferred to the RA British Army Of the Rhine Band in Dortmund Germany.
+He was fortunate to travel around Germany, Belgium, France, Holland, Norway, Sweden, Italy, and Switzerland.

 Dad used to tell the story of evenings where his unit would sit around playing music and singing songs.
 One night he started playing kiss me goodnight, Sergeant-Major and his colleagues joined in a rousing chorus – which was perhaps a little too loud and too late in the evening.
 The RSM ordered them all out onto the parade ground – lined them up in formation and promptly gave each soldier a kiss goodnight.

 Dad also used to enjoy little pranks with his chemistry knowledge and loved mixing ammonium nitrate and iodine.
 When it is wet it is nice and stable, however when it dries out it is sensitive to vibration and makes a nice boom sound.
 He had a habit of painting it around hallways and areas soldiers would move through.
-When he was deployed in Germany he tried this in the old stone castle they were based in, and unfortunately for dad one of the officers remembered the prank from the UK.
+When he was deployed in Germany he tried this in the old stone castle they were based in.
+Unfortunately for dad one of the officers remembered the prank from the UK.
 Dad spent many hours with a toothbrush scrubbing the halls clean.

 Once on his return from Germany for Christmas, through Manchester airport, he had his trombone with him.
 The Customs officer wanted to ensure it had nothing concealed in it.
 So he made dad play Christmas carols in the Customs Hall in Manchester airport with all the squadies singing along.

 He was to perform in a variety of concerts, in parades, with the Horse guards, around Europe and the UK.
-He was encouraged to audition for the Halle Orchestra, a symphony orchestra in Manchester, but was sent back to the UK for treatment for bilateral retinal detachment in 1964.
+Dad was encouraged to audition for the Halle Orchestra, a symphony orchestra in Manchester, but was sent back to the UK for treatment for bilateral retinal detachment in 1964.
 Following surgery he spent 4 months on his back to recover.
 He was unable to play his trombone professionally due to the treatment he was receiving.

 A Change of Direction